Skip to Content

 “I played on the injury my first year at Ferrum.
 I had the surgery in late November in order to have the whole spring to recover,” she said.
 “The rehab process was tedious and long, but well worth it.
 I began rehab immediately after.”

-“I have to give a shoutout to Ferrum athletic trainer Rebecca Brittle for her work and support throughout this process,” Bitz said.
+“I have to give a shoutout to Ferrum Athletic Trainer Rebecca Brittle for her work and support throughout this process,” Bitz said.
 “From there, I had to focus on getting my touch and fitness back, which was the main objective of my whole summer.”

 But at the end of the Spring last year, Bitz graduated.
 She achieved her undergraduate degree in three years.